Date: Saturday, December 13th

 For other HOA events, click HERE>>

 For youth 8-18 (but we’ll make exceptions) who love the outdoors and are ready for more

 adventures and a treasure hunt or two Becoming a Youth Naturalist Adventurer means learning animal care, rehabilitation of injured or lost animals, getting your hands dirty planting gardens for bees and butterflies, and creating classes that you can teach here at the Nature Center.
 Things you love like emergency shelter building, stars and planets, and anything else that is outside.
 For more information please contact the Naturalist at email@example.com.

 HOST SCOUTING, BIRTHDAYS AND OTHER EVENTS AT THE NATURE CENTER

-The Naturalist facilitates Nature Birthday Parties, badge focused Scout Programs and Homeschool Programs at both the Broadlands Nature Center.
-Contact Erin Fairlight at email@example.com or 703-729-9726 for more information on scheduling a program here at the nature center.
+Pricing varies for Scouting and Home-school programs.
+Please contact the Naturalist, Erin Fairlight, at firstname.lastname@example.org or 703-729-9726 for more information on scheduling and pricing for your specific program here at the nature center.

 If you want the answer to be “right down the road”, then we have the connection to farmers for you.
-Every week from May through October the Nature Center has food deliveries from three local farms.
-We stay open extra late Tuesdays and Wednesdays so you can just come and pick up your bags of local and fresh food.
+Every week from May through October we have food deliveries from three local farms.
 Deliveries include veggies, fruit, poultry, meat, eggs, milk, herbs, flowers, and fresh baked goods.
 We call it a whole diet community sponsored agriculture (or CSA).
-All you have to do is choose which farm(s) you want to use.
+All you have to do is choose which farm(s) you want to use and pick up at a private residence in the community.
 It’s a unique service to our many residents looking for farm fresh, local, organic, and non-GMO food.
 So take advantage of this wonderful opportunity and select from the following farms to choose your weekly share deliveries:

 FEEDBACK FROM ATTENDEES: